-Who can take a Fatal Injury Claim legal action ?
+Who can take a Fatal Injury Claims* legal action ?

-According to the legislation, legal action and compensation can be claimed by the deceased dependents, if the death caused due to the wrongful act of another.
-A dependent can be a spouse, any person who was living with the deceased for more than 2 years, deceased’s children (can be blood children, adopted), Parents (Grandparents, any other guardians), siblings of the deceased (brothers, cousins, sisters, nephews, nieces).
+According to the legislation, legal action can be taken by the deceased dependents, if the death caused is due to the wrongful act of another.
+A dependent can be a spouse, any person who was living with the deceased for more than 2 years, deceased’s children (can be blood children, adopted), Parents (Grandparents, any other guardians) or siblings of the deceased (brothers, cousins, sisters, nephews, nieces).

 What Can be claimed ?

 This will vary depending on the individual circumstances of the person taking the case, however, here are some examples:

 1- Actual Losses – This is the basic compensation that anyone can claim.
 All the expenses that the deceased dependents have for the treatment, for example, of the deceased person are covered in this.

 It includes medical expenses, housing adaptations, medical treatment traveling expenses, and funeral expenses etc.